- Development and implementation of quality plan

 - Continuous on-site quality control

-It is to both the customer’s and the supplier’s benefit that the product quality control plan is comprehensive and detailed defining the standards for not only the finished product but also every sub-assembly and part.
+It is to both the customer’s and the supplier’s benefit that the product quality control plan is comprehensive.
+The quality standards should be defined for not only the finished product but also every sub-assembly and part.
 A vaguely worded, incomplete plan will only result in misunderstandings between both parties as to what the deliverables are.
-Conversely, well-defined quality requirements will eliminate any ambiguity and so will not only ensure, if adhered to, that the product is produced to a consistently high quality level.
-Also, if issues do occur, with a comprehensive quality plan there is clarity as to what constitutes a defect and so decisions can be taken unequivocally.
+Conversely, well-defined quality requirements will eliminate any ambiguity and if adhered to ensure that the product is produced to a consistently high quality level.
+Also, if issues do occur, with a comprehensive quality plan there is clarity as to what constitutes a defect.

 Porticos Asia will often help the customer develop the product quality plan by making suggestions for more generic standards such as cosmetic standards, whilst the customer, having a more intimate understanding of the products’ performance requirements, will define standards specific to their design.
 Developing a quality plan is a slow process, typically, numerous iterations are needed.
 For this reason, work should be started at an early stage in the product development cycle to allow time for quality criteria to be fully defined by the start of the first engineering sample builds.

-Once a master product quality plan delineating the standards at a top level has been prepared and approved by the customer, Porticos Asia will translate it into working documents, design and build quality control jigs and fixtures for implementation during the first builds and conduct the necessary training.
-The quality plan is a live document which means that not only can adjustments be made following each build leading up to the product launch but also after launch the plan can be revisited as necessary and changes made in light of experience gained during production and from the field.
+The first step is to prepare a master product quality plan delineating the standards at a top level.
+We will then translate this master plan into working documents and design and build quality control jigs and fixtures for implementation during the first builds.
+The quality plan is a live document.
+This means that not only can adjustments be made following each build leading up to the product launch but also after launch the plan can be revisited as necessary and changes made in light of experience gained during production and from the field.

 A quality plan can be broken down to the following sections corresponding to stages in the production process: